KaanKesgin/SingularSuperletTransform/README.md

 Julia
 ---

+Available in this repository in a fully functional format under the folder 'code'.
+This repository will be updated for instructions on how to use after submission of the package to the Julia general registry.
+The scripts contain detailed comments so you're welcome to explore the code yourself until the next update here.

 Python
 ---

 MATLAB
 ---

-Either git clone or download this repository, then add \your\download\directory\SingularSuperletTransform\code\MATLAB to your path
+Either git clone or download the [repository](https://github.com/KaanKesgin/SingularSuperletMAT), then add \your\download\directory\SingularSuperletMAT\ to your path
 Then, you can either execute run.m for a quick start and a comnparison with CWT using randomly generated data or simply use your own data with:

 ```Matlab